nataliepopescu/oopsla21-artifact/README.md

 sudo dockerd
 ```

-3. Build the docker image (TODO publish image so it can just be downloaded here):
+3. Build the docker image (TODO publish image so it can just be downloaded in this step):

 ```sh
 docker build --tag oopsla21 .